reputation-systems/sigma-reputation-panel/docs/PRESENTATION.md

 A feature of this system is the ability for any user to submit reputation proofs.
 It's a truly democratic approach to trust, empowering users to assign and transfer reputation.
-Moreover, the system **does not require consensus** for reputation assignments, allowing individual users to express their trust independently.
+Moreover, the system **does not require consensus** for reputation assignments, allowing individual users to app their trust independently.

 **User Interface:**
 We've designed an intuitive user interface that simplifies the process of submitting reputation proofs.